Samskriti-Foundation/vedanta-desika-frontend/README.md

 ## Overview

-The Ramanujacharya Portal is a comprehensive website developed by the Samskriti Foundation, Mysore, detailing the extensive works and teachings of Sri Vedanta Desika.
+The Vedanta Desika Portal is a comprehensive website developed by the Samskriti Foundation, Mysore, detailing the extensive works and teachings of Sri Vedanta Desika.

 ## Installation